TobyWoodcock/Pebble-accretion-project/README.md

 To model the formation of a planet through pebble and gas accretion, we use [Python](https://www.python.org).
 We make use of [`pebble-predictor`](https://github.com/astrojoanna/pebble-predictor.git) by [Dr. Joanna Drążkowska](https://www2.mps.mpg.de/homes/drazkowska/Home.html) to predict the populations of pebbles and their sizes in the protoplanetary disc and [`epsilon`](https://staff.fnwi.uva.nl/c.w.ormel/software.html) by [Chris Ormel](https://staff.fnwi.uva.nl/c.w.ormel/index.html) and [Beibei Liu](https://sites.google.com/view/beibei-liu/) to estimate the efficiency of Pebble accretion onto a protoplanet.

 Using these Python modules, we incorporate three main processes
- 1. Pebble accretion driven by the drift of small solids from the outer disc which we forecast using `pebble-predictor` as a 'pebble flux'
+ 1. Pebble accretion driven by the drift of small solids from the outer disc which we forecast using `pebble-predictor` as a 'pebble flux'. `pebble-predictor` also predicts the size of the pebble in the disc which is used by `epsilon` to calculate the efficiency of pebble accretion onto a planet
- 2. Planetary migration as a result of gravitational forces exerted on the protoplanet by the disc
+ 2. Planetary migration as a result of gravitational forces exerted on the protoplanet by the disc, following the approach of [Nielsen et al. 2023](https://arxiv.org/abs/2308.15504)
- 3. Gas accretion through the collapse of a gas cloud surrounding a protoplanet
+ 3. Gas accretion through the collapse of a gas cloud surrounding a protoplanet, also following Nielsen et al. 2023

 We implement three principle physical phenomena that affect the rate of accretion
 - The water snowline, the radius of the disc at which water transitions from being found in liquid form to as solid ice